Corresponding Angles

 Not only that, as all the streets are always built parallel to each other, we can also say that angles residing on the same relative positions on the streets will always be corresponding angles.

-Therefore, Angles formed by parallel streets are corresponding angles.
+Answer: Therefore, Angles formed by parallel streets are corresponding angles.

 FAQs on Corresponding Angles

-What are Corresponding Angles in Geometry?
+What is the Meaning of Corresponding Angles in Geometry?

 What are the Two Types of Corresponding Angles?